GoIncremental/gi-util/README.md

 [![Build Status](https://drone.goincremental.com/github.com/GoIncremental/gi-util/status.svg?branch=master)](https://drone.goincremental.com/github.com/GoIncremental/gi-util)

 ### Release Notes
+v1.5.3
+- Add previewNext to counters model - hints at the next number for a given name.

 v1.5.2
 - Adds Angular Touch and ngRoute to imported modules (no need to import further up the app chain any more)